-When I started CrossFit more than two years ago, I asked Jade Jenny, head CrossFit coach and owner of Champlain Valley CrossFit, if he could introduce me to anyone who had inspiring before-and-after transformation stories to share.
+When I started CrossFit more than two years ago, I asked Jade Jenny, head Level 1 CrossFit coach and owner of Champlain Valley CrossFit, if he could introduce me to anyone who had inspiring before-and-after transformation stories to share.
 I was expecting him to have dozens, given that he's been coaching CrossFit for more than a decade.
 He just looked at me and said that CrossFit isn't the magic key to automatically changing your body composition.

 "Reducing body fat ultimately comes down to how you eat," he said.
 People can do CrossFit or some other workout six times a week, but if they don't change their diet, or they eat garbage, they'll get stronger, but they won't lose fat.
 He completely agrees with these two old sayings: "you can't exercise away a bad diet," and "abs are made in the kitchen," because he's coached countless people and has witnessed it firsthand.
 In order to lose body fat, you need to reduce your overall body fat percentage by dialing in your diet, eating whole foods, ditching the junk, and creating a calorie deficit.